vraj-patel/Image_Repo/README.md

 ## Steps to Run this Project

+1. Create folders named `image_features` and `images` in `/Upload_Folder`
 1. Make sure you have installed and are using python3 and pip3
-2. Install pipenv: `pip3 install pipenv`
+1. Install pipenv: `pip3 install pipenv`
-3. Start pipenv shell: `pipenv shell`
+1. Start pipenv shell: `pipenv shell`
-4. Install all required packages as listed in Pipfile: `pipenv install`
+1. Install all required packages as listed in Pipfile: `pipenv install`
-5. In the pipenv shell, start app.py: `python3 app.py`
+1. In the pipenv shell, start app.py: `python3 app.py`
-6. Either use the `/upload` endpoint OR manually upload images in the /Upload_Folder/images directory, along with a descriptions.txt file with image filenames and captions/descriptions as shown in /Upload_Folder/descriptions.txt
+1. Either use the `/upload` endpoint OR manually upload images in the /Upload_Folder/images directory, along with a descriptions.txt file with image filenames and captions/descriptions as shown in `/Upload_Folder/descriptions.txt`
-7. If you manually inserted the images, run `extract_all` function provided in /Upload_Folder/extract_features.py
+1. If you manually inserted the images, run `/Upload_Folder/extract_all.py`
-8. Start hitting the endpoints!
+1. Start hitting the endpoints!

 ## Steps to Train an Image Captioning Model